 - Touchscreen LCD display makes it easy to read metrics

-- Treadmill doesn’t come assembled, so it might take some time to set up
+- Doesn’t come assembled, so it might take some time to set up

-- At 93kg, this is a pretty heavy treadmill to move around.
+- At 93 kg, it’s pretty heavy to move around.
 It might not be very portable

 - There’s no option to create a customised program for each user